 Unfortunately, Semele was overwhelmed by seeing Jupiter's power, and she was blasted with his thunderbolts and burned to ashes.
 Bacchus was still in his mother's womb, so Jupiter took the fetus and sewed him into his thigh until he could be born.
 Hermes, Mercury to the Romans, took Bacchus to the maenads of Nysa, and they brought him up.

-The Mysteries of Bacchus
+The symbols of Bacchus

-Items associated with him are the thyrsus, an ivy wreath, and a sizeable two-handled goblet called the kantharos.
 The thyrsus was a giant fennel stalk topped by a pine cone resembling a spear and twined with grapevine leaves or ivy.
 It is a symbol of prosperity, hedonism, and fertility.
 Celebrants drank wine from the kantharos during the rites.

 In the dancing of the revelers, the thyrsus was tossed between them.
 But there was a deeper mystery associated with Bacchus, known only to initiates.
 The Greek philosopher Plato wrote, "For many, as they say in the mysteries, are the thyrsus bearers, but few are the mystics".